The cohomology of virtually torsion-free solvable groups of finite rank: Near supplements

-Now we tackle the general torsion-free case.
+Now we tackle the case where $K$ is virtually torsion-free.
 We proceed by induction on $h(K)$, the case $h(K)=0$ being trivial.
 Suppose that $h(K)\geq 1$.
-By [{\bf 11}, 5.2.4, 5.2.5], $K$ has a characteristic subgroup $K_0$ of finite index that possesses a characteristic series of finite length in which each factor is a torsion-free abelian group.
-Hence we can find a $G$-invariant proper subgroup $L$ of $K_0$ such that $K_0/L$ is a torsion-free abelian group that is rationally irreducible as a $\mathbb ZG$-module.
+By Proposition 1.2(ii), $K$ has a characteristic subgroup $K_0$ of finite index that possesses a characteristic series of finite length in which each factor is a torsion-free abelian group.
+Hence we can find a $G$-invariant subgroup $L$ of $K_0$ such that $K_0/L$ is a torsion-free abelian group that is rationally irreducible as a $\mathbb ZG$-module.
 Consequently, by the case established in the first paragraph, there is a subgroup $Y$ such that $L<Y$, $Y/L$ is $\pi$-minimax, and $[G:K_0Y]<\infty$.
 Since $Y/L$ is virtually torsion-free and $h(L)<h(K)$, we can apply the inductive hypothesis to $L$ inside $Y$.
 This yields a $\pi$-minimax subgroup $X<Y$ such that $[Y:LX]$ is finite.
 It follows, then, that $[G:KX]$ is finite.
 Thus $X$ can serve as the desired subgroup.

-Finally, we deal with the case where $K$ has torsion.
-Setting $T=\tau(K)$, we apply the torsion-free case to $K/T$, thereby obtaining a subgroup $Y$ containing $T$ such that $Y/T$ is $\pi$-minimax and $[G:KY]$ is finite.
-By Lemma 4.2, $Y$ has a $\pi$-minimax subgroup $X$ such that $[Y:TX]$ is finite.
+Finally, we deal with the general case.
+Setting $T=\tau(K)$, we apply the virtually torsion-free case to $K/T$, thereby obtaining a subgroup $Y$ containing $T$ such that $Y/T$ is $\pi$-minimax and $[G:KY]$ is finite.
+By Lemma 3.2, $Y$ has a $\pi$-minimax subgroup $X$ such that $[Y:TX]$ is finite.
 Since $[G:KX]$ is thus finite, this completes the proof of Theorem B. \end{proof}

+\begin{remark}{\rm Although Theorem A holds for all groups of finite rank that are virtually torsion-free, Theorem B cannot be extended to the case where $G/K$ is not minimax.
+The reason is that Proposition 3.1 only applies to minimax groups (see [{\bf 11}, Section~6]).} \end{remark}

 Below we describe an example that demonstrates that the hypothesis that $G/K$ is virtually torsion-free cannot be removed from Theorem B.